 If you’re not familiar, the issue with palm oil centers around the serious problems irresponsible palm oil production creates, including habitat loss, water pollution, indigenous community dislocation, workers’ rights abuse and forest degradation.

 For the past five years, Earth Balance has been actively working to drive change and innovation in responsible palm oil production.
 The announcement of our responsible palm oil commitment is another exciting step in this journey.

 We’re educating our suppliers about ways to safeguard the rainforests, peat lands and human rights through responsible palm oil sourcing, and we are committed to educating our customers and consumers about how they can have a direct positive impact by exclusively purchasing responsibly sourced palm oil products.

 Nearly 40% of our palm oil comes from Colombia.
 Our Colombia-sourced palm oil is 100% organic and is used in all of our organic products.
-The remaining portion of our palm oil comes from responsible sources in Southeast Asia that are members of the RSPO and leading positive change in that area of the world through conservation of high carbon stock (HCS) forest, influential social programs and more.
+The remaining portion of our palm oil comes from responsible sources in Southeast Asia that are leading positive change in that area of the world through conservation of high carbon stock (HCS) forest, influential social programs and more.

 We support the action-oriented, on-the ground conservation work of Orangutan Foundation International (OFI) in Indonesian Borneo.
 Earth Balance is especially proud to be a financial supporter of OFI’s ongoing initiative to return 330 wild-born, ex-captive, rehabilitated orangutans back to the wild, into biologically rich, protected forest, where they rightfully belong.